Nisoldipine - Uses, Dosage, Side effects, Contraindications

 Monitoring parameters:

-Confirmed hypertension and known CVD or 10-year atherosclerotic cardiovascular disease (ASCVD) risk ≥10%:
+• For confirmed hypertension and known cardiovascular disease (CVD) or a high 10-year risk of atherosclerotic cardiovascular disease (ASCVD):

-• Target blood pressure <130/80 mm Hg may be reasonable
+• Keeping blood pressure below 130/80 mm Hg may be a reasonable goal.

 How to administer Nisoldipine?

-• Administer at the same time each day to ensure minimal fluctuation of serum levels.
+• Take the medication at the same time each day to maintain consistent serum levels.

-• Administer on an empty stomach (1 hour before or 2 hours after a meal).
-Swallow whole;
+• Administer the medication on an empty stomach, either one hour before or two hours after a meal.

-• do not crush, break, split, or chew.
+• Swallow the tablet whole; do not crush, break, split, or chew it.

 Mechanism of action of Nisoldipine: